 Fairway bunkering on the par four 5th makes this hole easily the toughest on the front nine (rated stroke index 1), though the back-to-back par fives at the 7th and 8th are also pretty difficult due to their narrowness and the danger of out of bounds down the right, beyond the trees on that side.

-I liked the elevated tee position of the par three 9th at the further point from the clubhouse but the boundary fence to the right of the next three holes distracted me until I reached the thrilling pair of par three holes at the 14th and 15th, situated within the most heavily contoured part of the course.
+I liked the elevated tee position of the par three 9th at the furthest point from the clubhouse but the boundary fence to the right of the next three holes distracted me until I reached the thrilling pair of par three holes at the 14th and 15th, situated within the most heavily contoured part of the course.

 Holes 17 and 18 bring players back to the lovely wooded area close to the clubhouse, reviving memories of the opening four holes from four hours earlier, and these testing par fours are a great way to complete a round that certainly has its moments at the start, in the middle and at the end.